jrdnbrkfld/gamernetic/README.md

 <details><summary>Navigation Bar</summary>

 Featured at the top of all pages is the nav bar, holding the Gamernetic logo and all links to the home page, register page and log in page.

 The purpose of this is to fulfill the following user stories:
 ```
-As a First Time User, I can register an account to gain full access to the website.
+As a First Time User, I can easily navigate through the website.

-As a Frequent Visitor I can log in to gain access to my account.
 ```
 ![image](https://user-images.githubusercontent.com/98277650/188245525-36fe6adc-d3e7-45dc-80f7-5130991190b2.png)